Olympus DS-30 Digital Recorder Reviewed

 Convert to MP3: A question from site visitor Alex: "The specs state that it records in WMA (Windows Media Audio).
 Do you know if that can be translated into MP3?"

 Many audio editing packages can convert WMA to MP3 as standard.
-Otherwise, the good news is that there are a number of WMA to MP3 converters around - free ones include Koyote and Switch.
+Otherwise, the good news is that there are several WMA to MP3 converters around - free ones include Koyote and Switch.

 Batteries: A question from Tessie Sciortino.
 "Could you kindly let me know if there is a way how to detect that you need to change the batteries before starting to record?
 Let's say that you are going to use the Digital Voice Recorder DS 30 for an hour.
 How can you have your mind at rest that it is not going to stop recording half way?"